phase/neutron-star/README.md

 ponyc --pass ir
 ```

+### Semantics

+> The default for any mutable reference capability is `iso` and the default for any immutable reference capability is `val`.

 ### `libponyrt`

 `libponyrt` is the runtime library for Pony. `runtime/` uses Zig to build the C source.